Lullubi

-Lullubi, Lulubi (𒇻𒇻𒉈𒆠), more commonly known as Lullu, were a group of Bronze Age tribes of Hurrian origin who existed and disappeared during the 3rd millennium BC.
+Lullubi, Lulubi (𒇻𒇻𒉈𒆠), more commonly known as Lullu, were a group of Bronze Age tribes who existed and disappeared during the 3rd millennium BC.
 They were from a region known as Lulubum, now the Sharazor plain of the Zagros Mountains of modern-day Sulaymaniyah Governorate in Kurdistan Region, Iraq.
 Lullubi was a neighbour and sometimes ally with the Hurrian Simurrum kingdom and came into conflict with the Semitic Akkadian Empire and Assyria.
 Frayne (1990) identified their city Lulubuna or Luluban with the region's modern town of Halabja.

 Historical references

 Legends

 The early Sumerian legend Lugalbanda and the Anzud Bird, set in the reign of Enmerkar of Uruk, alludes to the "mountains of Lulubi" as being where the character of Lugalbanda encounters the gigantic Anzû bird while searching for the rest of Enmerkar's army en route to siege Aratta.

 Akkadian Empire and Gutian dynasty

 The Victory Stele of Naram-Sin (circa 2250 BC), commemorating the victory of Akkadian Empire king Naram-Sin (standing left) over Lullubi mountain tribe and their king Satuni.
 Musée du Louvre.